-A wider industry consultation was also held from the 21st November until the 20th December 2019.
-The consultation highlighted a number of additions required to the SVQs such as adding retail units to encourage garden centres to consider the SVQs and Modern Apprenticeship.
-Within the Modern Apprenticeship the number of enhancements to achieve have remained the same, however a number of new enhancements have been included which is talked about in further detail below.
+A wider industry consultation was also held from the 15th November until the 17th January 2020.
+The consultation highlighted a number of additions required to the SVQ to include environmental, sustainability and biodiversity as well as calf rearing and the inclusion of a unit on implementing livestock health programmes.
+Core Skills were also consulted on and although team working skills (working with others) and communication were identified as lacking within the current workforce, the industry felt that through completion of the SVQ and MA would help to address these issues.
+It was felt that numeracy and IT would not sufficiently be covered within the SVQ and MA, therefore standalone qualifications would benefit the learners.
+Within the Modern Apprenticeship the number of enhancements to achieve has remained the same, however a number of new enhancements have been included which is talked about in further detail below.

-The consultation included sending the industry a link to the proposed SVQ structures, Assessment Guidance and Modern Apprenticeship available from Lantra share point.
-Lantra used survey monkey to pose questions to the industry about:
+The consultation included sending out a link to the industry with the proposed SVQ structure, Assessment Guidance, Modern Apprenticeship and Cores Skills available from Lantra share point, using survey monkey to pose questions to the industry about:

 - SVQ units

-- Entry requirements
+- Entry requirements for the MA

-- Enhancements
+- Modern Apprenticeship enhancements

-- Duration
+- Duration of the MAs

+- On and off-the-job training hours

-- Progression
+- Progression routes

 - Core Skills

-Over 150 organisations, ranging from employers, associations, unions, Awarding Bodies, training providers and colleges were contacted regarding the wider industry consultation.
+Over 100 organisations, ranging from employers, associations, unions, Awarding Bodies, training providers and colleges were contacted regarding the wider industry consultation.
 Lantra also contacted the Scottish TUC, who were asked to circulate the consultation to their union contacts.
 We confirmed with Unite and Unison that they had informed their members in Scotland of the proposed SVQ and MA.